 - (1) Crossing over, which begins during the zygotene stage of prophase I and is completed near the end of prophase I. - (2) The random distribution of separated members of the homologous chromosomes (the maternal and paternal chromosomes) to daughter cells, which takes place in anaphase I of meiosis.
 The arrangement for separation is determined by the random alignment of homologs in metaphase I. - 16.
-List some similarities and differences between mitosis and meiosis.
-Which differences do you think are most important and why?
+How does anaphase I of meiosis differ from anaphase of mitosis?